Tristan Beck: Atlanta Braves

 The Atlanta Braves selected Beck in the fourth round of the 2018 MLB draft.
-He signed for $900,000, and spent his first professional season with the Gulf Coast League Braves, pitching 4 2/3 scoreless innings.
+He signed for a signing bonus of $900,000, and spent his first professional season with the Gulf Coast League Braves, pitching 4 2/3 scoreless innings.
 Beck began 2019 with the Florida Fire Frogs, pitching to a 2–2 record with a 5.65 ERA over eight starts, and 36 2/3 innings in which he struck out 39 batters, and then nine innings over two starts for the GCL Braves in which he gave up four earned runs and struck out 14 batters.